MSc Engineering Physics

 The master’s programme in Engineering Physics educates students aiming to work at the forefront of the development of future technology.
 Students will learn about state-of-the-art experimental and/or computational methods and will be trained to have the requisite personal skills to create new innovations.
 Graduates from the programme usually find their first jobs as development engineers in innovation- and development-oriented companies or as PhD students in academia.

 The programme offers five tracks: Theoretical Physics, Subatomic and Astrophysics, Biomedical Physics, Optics and Photonics, and Quantum Technology.
 You choose a track directly when you start the master’s programme in Engineering Physics.
-Each track contains a few mandatory courses and students must also choose a minimum of 25 ECTS credits from a list of conditionally elective courses within each track.
-The fully elective courses are an important part of the programme and give the students a great deal of freedom to tailor their own competence profile related to physics.
+Each track contains a few mandatory courses and several conditionally elective courses and you must choose at least 40 credits of courses within your track to obtain a deep knowledge and adequate skills within one subfield of physics.
+Fully elective courses are an important part of the programme and give you a great deal of freedom to tailor your own competence profile related to physics.

 The Biomedical Physics track is oriented towards using physics for applications and research in the life sciences, including biology, chemistry and medicine.